aymankhder/SecGen/README.md

       --cpu-cores: Number of virtual CPUs for generated VMs --help, -h: Shows this usage information
       --system, -y [system_name]: Only build this system_name from the scenario
+      --snapshot: Creates a snapshot of VMs once built
+      --no-tests: Prevent post-provisioning tests from running.

       VIRTUALBOX OPTIONS:
       --gui-output, -g: Show the running VM (not headless)